 Students in this specialization are required to complete 9 credit hours of coursework that can be used to satisfy a portion of the program’s 15 credit hour elective requirement.
 They must complete 6 additional elective credit hours to satisfy the elective course requirement for the degree program.
 The Sport Law courses can also be taken as electives by students outside of the specialization.

-Since sport and business frequently go hand in hand, students in the Sport Law specialization will learn about laws, regulations and judicial decisions that both govern business, in general, and frequently apply to the activities of sport businesses and players.
+Since sport and business frequently go hand in hand, students in the Sport Law specialization will learn about laws, regulations, and judicial decisions that both govern business, in general, and frequently apply to the activities of sport businesses and players.
 General business knowledge covered in this specialization includes real estate finance, insurance, and mergers and acquisitions.
 An entire course is devoted to the subject of fair competition, which encompasses antitrust, intellectual property, consumer protection, and data privacy laws.
 Students in this specialization also will explore legal principles including contractual relationships, agency representation, and liability for wrongful conduct.

-Sport Law courses:
+Sport Law Courses (9 credits):

 This course is designed to further student understanding of foundational legal principles in the field of sport management, especially those principles governing contractual relationships, agency representations, and liability for wrongful conduct.
 Course objectives: